-Ever since I volunteered in Vietnam as an English teacher last year, I made it a habit to also look for language exchange opportunities when I travel to other non-English speaking countries so I can interact more with locals.
+Ever since I volunteered in Vietnam as an English teacher in 2016, I made it a habit to also look for language exchange opportunities when I travel to other non-English speaking countries so I can interact more with locals.
 I’d been trying to look online and actually doubting some advertisements not knowing that most, if not all, of them were actually the real thing.
-It’s not uncommon for Taiwanese to want to learn more of the English language and if I hadn’t heard it directly from a Korean roommate how he was actually engaged in the same thing (Korean-Taiwanese exchange for him), I wouldn’t have known a lot of these exchange groups actually exist in the city, and it would’ve probably added some more colour to my stay.
+It’s not uncommon for Taiwanese to want to learn more of the English language and if I hadn’t heard it directly from a Korean roommate how he was actually engaged in the same thing (Korean-Taiwanese exchange for him), I wouldn’t have known a lot of these exchange groups actually exist in the city, and they would’ve probably added some more colour to my stay.

 5. The night scene is blooming

 First of all, I’m not a huge fan of parties, but it’s also a rewarding experience for me to at least see how the party or night scenes in other countries look like because I figured it’s also a way to experience their culture.
 For the longest time, I hadn’t looked at Taiwan as a major party destination in this side of the continent.
 I associated it more with something laid-back and largely traditional.
 After I met a local just one day before I was scheduled to leave the country, I saw another side of Taiwan I usually don’t see in other travellers’ accounts.
 Bars can be seen not just in the youth district of Ximending in Wanhua but other corners, too.
 This particular local even brought me to a small food park slash entertainment compound just behind Taipei 101 where there were evidently few foreigners, and more locals just sitting on bean bags, tiny chairs and even the matted floor while listening to chill out music.

 6. Having an Easy Card is pretty much the way to go